 A medical evaluation can be used to determine which type of melasma is present.
 Once the evaluation is performed, a patient can receive a proper diagnosis.
 The patient can then review treatment options for melasma.

-- Excess Sun Exposure: The sun’s ultraviolet (UV) rays affect cells that control pigment, and if a person spends too much time in the sun, he or she is susceptible to melasma.
+- Excess Sun Exposure: The sun’s ultraviolet (UV) rays affect cells that control pigmentation.
+If people spend too much time in the sun, they are susceptible to melasma.

 - Hormones: Research indicates that fluctuations in certain hormones can cause melasma; the condition has also been linked to the use of birth control pills or hormone replacement therapy.

 - Skin Color: Research shows that people with darker skin are more prone than others to melasma.

-- Skincare Products: A skincare product that irritates a person’s skin may cause melasma.
+- Skincare Products: A skincare product that irritates the skin may cause melasma.

 For those who believe they are dealing with melasma, there is no need to wait to address the problem.
 In this instance, meet with Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery to receive an expert melasma treatment recommendation.